avanpo/avanpo.github.io/_posts/2019-08-16-redpwnctf-alien-transmissions.md

 ```

 I actually spent a long time looking at the plaintext before realizing it was
-just random garbage, and realizing the key was the flag!
+just random garbage, and that the key was the flag!

 ```sh
 $ python sol.py